 Neosporin with pain relief – For minor scrapes, I like to use this kind of Neosporin.
 It helps heal while also providing a bit of gentle relief.

 Put it all together in a basket or a cute travel bag and you’ve got a rockin’ Baby Grooming Kit and Baby First Aid Kit for Baby’s basic needs starting out!
+Or start your Amazon Baby Registry so that your loved ones know exactly what you want.
 If you’re looking to be suuuuper prepared for life with a newborn check out my post on How to Prepare for Baby While You’re Still Pregnant.

 And for more tips on pregnancy and life as a new mom with babies and toddlers, follow me on Pinterest.